Honda CR-V SUV review

 - Practical interior for families

 Much like its Mazda CX-5 rival, the new Honda CR-V has taken a step upmarket for its latest incarnation.
-The newest model is more expensive, features a plusher interior and gets that seven-seat upgrade.
-Top-spec models cost nearly £40,000, which puts the CR-V in contention with some established premium SUVs.
+The newest model is more expensive, features a plusher interior, and top-spec models cost just over £40,000, which puts the CR-V in contention with some established premium SUVs.

-Despite shrinking slightly from 589 to 536 litres for this generation, the CR-V’s boot is still one of the biggest in its class; there are huge reserves of head and kneeroom for five occupants and lots of cubby spaces.
-Fold the rear seats and a huge 1,786 litres of space opens up – it’s easy to do so thanks to a mechanism that sees the back bench fold with one tug.
+There are huge reserves of head and knee room for five occupants and lots of cubby spaces.
+However, the boot has shrunk from 589 to 497 litres for this generation because the hybrid powertrain takes up more space under the car.
+Fold the rear seats and a huge 1,638-1,694 litres of space opens up – it’s easy to do so thanks to a mechanism that sees the back bench fold with one tug.

 The CR-V is mainly intended for family duties, but Honda has also sharpened up the driving experience.
 The steering now responds much more quickly and precisely, eliminating much of the vague feeling associated with driving older SUVs.
 The CR-V’s suspension has also been well calibrated to soak up the bumps typical on British roads without causing too much fuss.

-What shouldn’t be in question is reliability: this is a real CR-V strong point, according to our Driver Power owner survey.
+What shouldn’t be in question is the ownership proposition: this is a real CR-V strong point, according to our Driver Power owner survey, where the CR-V came 25th.
 Safety is also excellent, as the Honda Sensing suite of active technology like autonomous emergency braking and lane-departure warning is standard across every trim level.

 The Honda CR-V might not have the appealing image of the Land Rover Discovery Sport, or even the Volkswagen Tiguan, but crucial improvements to the way it drives, the option of seven seats and improved safety all make it an attractive proposition.